cemoke/kobot/README.md

 - floor_sensor, i.e. array of individual IR floor sensor readings.
 - landmark_pose, landmarks are abstracted by using Aruco markers,
 ## Parameter Files
-Also two types of parameter files in .yaml format are used to configure the nodes:
+Three types of parameter files in .yaml format are used to configure the operation of the nodes:
 - Behavioural parameters
   - flocking
   - alignment (modified flocking beta=0, u_max=0)